 The first modular power supplies didn’t have the most reliable connectors.
 Because of problems with some of them, people used to think all modular PSUs were less reliable than their non-modular counterparts.

-Although this isn’t a problem anymore, that doesn’t mean it the improved connectors in newer PSUs are designed to be repeatedly connected and disconnected, day in and day out.
+Although this isn’t a problem anymore, that doesn’t mean the improved connectors in newer PSUs are designed to be repeatedly connected and disconnected, day in and day out.
 As Murphy’s Law states, anything that can fail will fail.
 Don’t overdo it.

 – Initial Complexity (for new builders)